daigokk/LIA/README.md

         - "XY" window for X/Y component visualization
         - "Time chart" window for Y component
 ## Application Example 🧪: Eddy Current Testing (ECT)
   - LIA is well-suited for non-destructive testing such as ECT.
-By combining AD620-based amplification circuits with sensor coils, users can identify material types and detect internal defects in conductive materials.
+By combining AD620-based amplification circuits with sensor coils, users can identify material types and detect surface defects in conductive materials.
   - The following figure shows a circuit as a practical application of LIA for the ECT.

   <img src="./docs/images/Circuit.svg" width="100%" alt="Circuit">